-All work for the course is due no later than 5 pm Friday August 22, 2014!
-No work will be accepted after that date!
+All work for the course is due no later than 5 pm on Wednesday May 13, 2015!
+No work will be accepted after than time!

 Evaluation

 This course is set up in module form.
 Each module is focused on a certain topic in special education and contains a similar structure.
 Each module contains individual lessons and a module assignment.
 Each lesson includes a reading, lecture, video or media component, and a reading check.
 The course point breakdown is: